rusi-ns/rusi-ns-web/wp-content/plugins/featured-image-from-url/readme.txt

 * but if your theme show the Featured Images on posts/pages/products, there is an option to remove the Featured Image;

+* with lazy load feature the images/videos won't be loaded until user scrolls to them making the home/shop page load faster;

 * all included content still has social tags to facilitate sharing on social networks;

 * compatible with WP All Import plugin;

+* some nonstandard image URLs, such as Google Drive's, will work as well;

 * supports WP REST API (**premium feature**);

 * all features created for external images are available for external videos from YouTube and Vimeo.
+For YouTube videos, it's possible to set player parameters.
 And you can define the video size for each screen type (**premium feature**);

 * you can use a slider of images as featured image (**premium feature**);